 Students will be selected based on the following items:

-1) A statement of intent explaining student interest and type of work they desire, including potential placement sites.
+1) A statement of intent explaining student interest and type of work they desire, including IDEAS for possible sites.
+You do not need to have an internship secured at the time of application.
 Your statement of intent should explain in what way you believe the sites you have included and/or the type of work you hope to do will positively impact your ability to be an ethical leader, and how this relates to your goals. *Please note, internship locations are not limited to MN.

 2) A resume indicating relevant paid and unpaid work/volunteer experiences, relevant class or other training, conferences or workshops attended, honors and awards, public talks or media involvement, and other skills such as languages or computer skills;

 3) Two letters of recommendation (please send link to those submitting recommendations: https://www.csbsju.edu/forms/KJ1TIMXKKZ);

 4) Essay exploring your service and leadership experience (upload in application);